What Happens When a Major Travel Company Goes out of Business?

 In 2019, we saw news coverage out of the United Kingdom detailing the collapse of iconic airline and tour operator Thomas Cook.
 The company shut its doors, impacting the travel plans of 600,000 people and left 150,000 passengers stranded in destinations around Europe, the Caribbean and the U.S.

-We’ve seen that the U.K.’s Civil Aviation Authority began the massive operation of bringing stranded passengers home.
-But what does it mean for Ontarians?
+The U.K.’s Civil Aviation Authority undertook the massive operation of bringing stranded passengers home.
+But what did it mean for Ontarians?

 Did you know that Ontarians are protected?

 In Ontario, there is an Industry Travel Compensation Fund, which exists to help passengers who are impacted by the failure of an Ontario travel agency or website, Ontario tour operator or any airline or cruise line.